i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-postcss/README.md

 # Module `flamingo-carotene-postcss`
-The [postcss](https://github.com/postcss/postcss) module injects the [postcss-loader](https://github.com/postcss/postcss-loader) into the webpack config of the flamingo-carotene module.
+The [postcss](https://github.com/postcss/postcss) module injects the [postcss-loader](https://github.com/postcss/postcss-loader) into the webpack config of the Flamingo Carotene module.

 When you want to have your css automatically enriched with postcss, this tiny module helps injecting the corresponding loader.